AntoineKM/nfters/apps/api/README.md

 yarn install
 ```

+4. Setup the environment variables

+Copy the [`.env.example`](.env.example) file and rename it to `.env.local` and fill the variables.

-4. Now you can use the following commands:
+5. Now you can use the following commands:

 - `yarn dev` - Runs `nodemon --exec ts-node src/index` to start the API in development mode
 - `yarn build` - Runs `tsc` to build the API